almarklein/timetagger/README.md

 ## Introduction

-TimeTagger is a web-based time-tracking solution that can be run locally or on a server.
+TimeTagger is a web-based time-tracking solution that can run locally or on a server.
 It's aimed at individuals and freelancers, and has the following features: